signalfx/integrations/pops/README.md

 #### Debug Server

-There is a debug server that exposes some diagnostic information about the pops instance.
+There is a debug server that exposes some diagnostic information about the POPS instance.
 This server operates over port `6060` in the container and has the endpoint `/debug/explorer/`.
 An alternate port for the debug server may be defined by setting the environment variable `POPS_DEBUGPORT`.

 ### METRICS